Gruppe-6-Hotel-Kong-Arthur/.github/profile/README.md

 #### 4. Run the Docker Containers

-Run each service in a container, linking them to the `microservice-network`:
+Run each service in a container, linking them to the `microservice-network` and pruning stopped containers:

 ```bash
 # Run HotelAPIGateway